planetfederal/workshops/tutorials/osm-routing/src/index.rst

     e.time AS time,
     e.distance AS distance
   FROM
-    pgr_dijkstra('SELECT id, source::INT4, target::INT4, distance AS cost, CASE oneway WHEN ''yes'' THEN -1 ELSE distance END AS reverse_cost FROM edges_noded', 753, 756, true, true) AS r,
+    pgr_dijkstra('SELECT id, source::INT4, target::INT4, time AS cost, CASE oneway WHEN ''yes'' THEN -1 ELSE time END AS reverse_cost FROM edges_noded', 753, 756, true, true) AS r,
     edges_noded AS e
   WHERE r.id2 = e.id;